 Train the Trainers: Understanding World Religions and Interfaith Relations is a week-long, non-credit certificate course offered each summer for professionals, business people, religious leaders, social workers, and all those who interact with others.

 We sponsor a quarterly gathering to discuss a significant book or article dealing with world religions.
 An initial review of the reading material and tentative questions are posted on the event prior to gathering.
 Readers are asked to critique and suggest additional questions for the discussion.
-Those who participate in our common list serve have the opportunity to continue the discussion after the gathering.
+Those who participate in our common list serve can continue the discussion after the gathering.
+For more, please email us: firstname.lastname@example.org

 We conduct workshops for adult professionals and youth to learn to interact and work more effectively in the increasingly pluralistic American religious landscape.
 Workshops are listed below: